 Council

-The Council consists of 32 Councilors, 16 ward councilors and 16 PR Councilors.
+The Council consists of 32 Councillors, 16 ward councillors and 16 PR Councillors.
 The Council gives political guidance to the municipality with regard to policy development.
 The council play an oversight role over the executive.

 Office of the Speaker